Software Development and IT - Complete Guide To Key Concepts

-Sometimes the most important problem is WHAT we should learn.
-If we don't know the key problems and concepts, then how can we learn about them?
-More importantly, how can we effectively prepare for conversations about topics we have got no idea about?
+Sometimes the most important problem is WHAT You should learn.
+If you don't know the key problems and concepts, then how can You learn about them?
+More importantly, how can You effectively prepare for conversations about topics You have got no idea about?
 Time for some answers!

 This course is the one-stop-shop for learning about all the different areas of software development.
 It is packed with key concepts and knowledge.
 Everything is visualised with animations.
 No time is wasted for excessive details or talking too broadly.
 The information you'll find here is useful to understand different kinds of IT projects and what is going on around them.
 Not least, to understand who is doing what.

 Based on student feedback the course has been updated with helpful activities!
 You will write and execute your first line of Python code.
 Not only that, detailed explanation of what is happening will give you an insight into how programming language syntax is constructed.
 On top of that, there are 30+ quiz questions to help you persist learned concepts.
 Actually, you might even learn something new from the quizzes, as even incorrect answers describe and explain actual, real-world concepts.